BC Mortgage Payment Calculator

 British Columbia mortgage calculator

-Getting a mortgage in British Columbia is no small commitment - it will probably be the biggest financial commitment you ever make.
-That’s why a mortgage calculator for your province is crucial - it lets you figure out exactly how much your mortgage will cost you ahead of time.
+Getting a mortgage in British Columbia is no small undertaking - it will likely be the biggest financial commitment you ever make.
+The province is home to some of Canada's most expensive housing markets, including Vancouver, which has the nation's highest average home price.
+That’s why using a mortgage calculator when buying a home in British Columbia is crucial - it lets you figure out how much your mortgage will cost you ahead of time.

-Of course, a BC mortgage calculator is just the beginning - it’s important you understand what affects the price of your mortgage.
+Of course, using a mortgage calculator is just one way to help you estimate the costs of getting a mortgage in British Columbia.
+It’s also important that you understand what affects the price of your home financing.
 That’s why we’ve laid out the costs of getting a mortgage in BC below.
 Each of these elements has already been included in the mortgage calculator above.

-Canada-wide mortgage regulations are set by the Ministry of Finance to help protect home buyers and lenders alike.
-These regulations include guidelines on minimum down payments, maximum amortization periods, as well as mortgage default (CMHC) insurance.
+Canada-wide mortgage regulations are set by the Ministry of Finance and OSFI to help protect homebuyers and lenders alike.
+These regulations include guidelines on minimum down payments, debt ratios, maximum amortization periods as well as mortgage default insurance (often known as CMHC insurance).

-Here are the key regulations you need to be aware of, and that are included in the Ontario mortgage calculator above:
+Here are the key regulations you need to be aware of, and that are included in the BC mortgage calculator above:

 - The minimum down payment in Canada is between 5% and 10%, depending on the purchase price of the home.